ecguerra/Portfolio/README.md

 #### Photo credit (Homepage): Me, taken at the ICA in Boston, MA

 ## Updates
+* 4/5/2021 - Added a link to my new project, Blerg!
 * 3/28/2021 - Responsive site v1

 ## Acknowledgements